 Store First is a high-risk investment, and should have only been offered to wealthy individuals and sophisticated investors, who could understand the risk and afford to take it.

-Instead, Store First was often sold to ordinary people, some of whom have not seen the returns they were told they would, and often struggled to sell their storage pods and get their money back.
+Instead, Store First Ltd Investments were often sold to ordinary people, some of whom have not seen the returns they were told they would, and often struggled to sell their storage pods and get their money back.

-At Get Claims Advice Ltd, our team of claims specialists have helped clients win back their pensions from mis-sold Store First SIPPs before, all on a No Win – No Fee* basis, and we offer a Free Initial Assessment with No Obligation to see if you can make a claim.
+At Spencer Churchill Claims Advice, our team of claims specialists have experience with clients winning back money from mis-sold Store First SIPPs before, all with no upfront cost, and we offer a Free Initial Assessment with No Obligation to see if you can make a claim.

 Store First investments offered some very high and attractive returns when compared to some other, safer and FCA regulated investments, which made it easier for some pension review companies to make it sounds like a good place to invest.